LISTEN TO AUDIO OF THIS CONTENT

 Yes, for a few minutes – and then you crash – hard.

-Also known as “chasing the dragon”, smoking heroin can produce a powerful high that’s incredibly addictive, but the rush is really short-lived and almost always followed by a sudden “down”.
+Also known as “chasing the dragon”, smoking this drug can produce a powerful high that’s incredibly addictive, but the rush is really short-lived and almost always followed by a sudden “down”.
 Some users even pass out before they have a chance to enjoy the high.

-When heroin is heated and the smoke is inhaled, the active ingredients in the drug cause your brain to be flooded with the feel-good neurochemical dopamine – this makes some users experience powerful feelings that can include extreme euphoria, elevated self-confidence, and a belief that they are indestructible.
+- When heroin is heated and the fumes are inhaled, the active ingredients in the drug cause your brain to be flooded with the feel-good neurochemical dopamine – this makes some users experience powerful feelings that can include extreme euphoria, elevated self-confidence, and a belief that they are indestructible.

 That depends on your definition of “safe”.
 While it’s true that smoking heroin eliminates the risk of contracting HIV, Hepatitis, and other diseases that can be transmitted when using needles, smoking any opiate comes with some major risks.